MoonHack2077/ProyectoFinal-Microservicios/README.md

    docker compose up --build

 4. **Run Pylint for code analysis:**
-    -If you haven't installed yet.
+    If you haven't installed yet.
 Create a virtual environment and run: pip install pylint

     - Then, to analyze the code: